sentidofront/sentidofront/README.md

 ### Hi there 👋

-As a front-end developer with a strong background in web3 and expertise in Javascript, HTML, CSS, and a little bit of React, I am passionate about creating intuitive and user-friendly interfaces.
+As a front-end developer with a strong background in web3 and expertise in Javascript, HTML, CSS, I am passionate about creating intuitive and user-friendly interfaces.
 My love for art and my natural ability to learn new things on my own have allowed me to become a self-taught developer.
 I have taught myself development principles and techniques through online courses and tutorials and have gained a strong understanding of web technologies.

 In addition to my experience as a front-end developer, I have also developed skills as a UX/UI designer, specializing in Figma and the Adobe Creative Suite.
 I have applied my skills to various successful projects, including designing the UX/UI for the Universidade Libertária DAO and the Universidade Libertária website.
 My designs have consistently received positive feedback from users and have contributed to increased engagement and satisfaction.